drummyfish/mirrors/README.txt

   - glm

 The main part of the project is located in "cubemap" folder.
 To get more info, make the program and run "./main -h".
+The core algorithm is implemented in shader_quad.fs file.

 The repository can be found at GitHub: https://github.com/drummyfish/mirrors.
-All code is provided under GPL license.
+All code is provided under GPL 3.0 license.

 Miloslav Číž, 2017